Jun 24, 2019

 In episode 167 of Financially Simple, Justin looks at the type of Mortgage a Business Owner should have.

-When taking out a Mortgage, it’s worth considering your options as a Business Owner - weighing up the prospective interest rates, payment options, and alternatives.
+When taking out a mortgage, it’s worth considering your options as a Business Owner - weighing the prospective interest rates, payment options, and alternatives.
 Justin looks at all the options, including some that you may never have considered.

 Don’t forget to subscribe, and let us know how we are doing by leaving a review.
 Thanks for listening!

 TRANSCRIPT/BLOG: BLOG: What Type of Mortgage Should a Business Owner Have on a House?